gforester/RepData_PeerAssessment1/PA1_template.md

 maxavgsteps <- ActivitiesByInterval[[1,"AvgSteps"]]
 maxinterval <- ActivitiesByInterval[[1,"interval"]]
 ```
 Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
-Interval `r maxinterval` on average across all the days in the dataset, contains the maximum number of steps, `r maxavgsteps`
+Interval 835 on average across all the days in the dataset, contains the maximum number of steps, 206.1698113

 ## Imputing missing values